 ECNL (top 16-22)

-ECNL and NPL teams train in areas central to the (North, South, West) Regions to accommodate players from multiple areas.
+ECNL and ECRL teams train in areas central to the (North, South, West) Regions to accommodate players from multiple areas.

 Regional teams train in areas within their geographic region.